nishanthprakash/C-codeSearchEngine/README.md

 C-codeSearchEngine
 ==================

-A semantic search engine to search for equivalent C codes
+A semantic search engine to search for equivalent C codes.